-The best resource for contact information for individual tribes is the ICWA notice published in the Federal Register or the BIA's website using the ICWA Designated Agents Listing.64
+The best resource for contact information for individual Tribes is the ICWA notice published in the Federal Register or the BIA's website using the ICWA Designated Agents Listing.

-For tribes without a listing, the Regulations mandate contacting the tribe directly to find out the proper contact person.
-If the Tribe fails to respond to written communication, seek assistance from the Bureau of Indian Affairs.
+For Tribes without a listing, the Regulations mandate the State must contact the Tribe directly to find out the proper contact person.
+If the Tribe fails to respond to written communication, a best practice is to seek assistance from the Bureau of Indian Affairs.

-For notice to the Regional Director:
+For notice to the BIA Regional Director: